|

 TEMPERATURE CHANGES

-A drive is at
+A hard drive is at

 risk for sudden temperature changes including overheating and